 Sustainability

 We observe a number of practices that are designed to support environmental stewardship through sustainability.
-We seek to address environmental considerations through our programs, including issues related to deforestation, waste, energy use, recycling and conservation of resources used in building materials.
+We seek to address environmental considerations through our programs, including issues related to deforestation, waste, energy use, recycling and conservation of resources.

 We have strategically aligned our sustainability and environmental programs with the materials we use to make our products, the paper we use to print our Sourcebooks and the iconic and historical buildings we chose to renovate and restore as part of our portfolio of Design Galleries.

 We have pioneered a number of product collections that incorporate the use of reclaimed and repurposed wood.
-We also work with our product partners to support responsible wood sourcing practices and compliance with applicable regulations concerning the origin of new wood and other product inputs.
+We also work with our vendors to support responsible wood sourcing practices and compliance with applicable regulations concerning the origin of new wood and other product inputs.

 We work closely with our delivery network, distribution centers, Home Office facilities teams, Galleries and Outlets to divert packaging, product and other forms of waste from landfills.
-We have instituted a number of other initiatives to reuse and repurpose materials in lieu of traditional waste practices.
+When possible, we reuse and repurpose packaging materials and donate products to minimize waste in landfills.

 Waste & Packaging